Urinary incontinence and overactive bladder

 • Urinary overflow incontinence: Extremely frequent urination and inability to completely empty the bladder

-• Mixed urinary incontinence: Some combination of symptoms from the other incontinence types
+• Mixed urinary incontinence: A combination of symptoms from other incontinence types

 Fecal incontinence